 A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
 Balances of deferred outflows of resources may be presented on the statements of fiduciary net position as aggregations of different types of deferred amounts.
-Deferred outflows on the statements of fiduciary net position were composed of \$93 for the fiscal year ended June 30, 2021, related to contributions to the Public Employees Retirement System (PERS) made during the current fiscal year subsequent to the measurement date, and \$156 for differences between projected and actual investment earnings on pension plan investments, the difference between expected and actual experience and changes in proportion, and differences between employer contributions and proportionate share of contributions.
-Deferred outflows of resources related to other post-employment benefits on the statements of fiduciary net position were composed of \$29 for the year ended June 30, 2021, related to employer contributions to the RHBT made during the current fiscal year subsequent to the measurement date and \$92 for the difference between expected and actual investment earnings and for changes in proportion and differences between employer contributions and proportionate share of contributions.
+Deferred outflows on the statements of fiduciary net position were composed of contributions to the Public Employees Retirement System (PERS) made during the current fiscal year subsequent to the measurement date, the differences between expected and actual experience, the changes in assumptions and the differences between employer contributions and proportionate share of contributions.
+Deferred outflows of resources related to other post-employment benefits on the statements of fiduciary net position were composed of employer contributions to the RHBT made during the current fiscal year subsequent to the measurement date and for changes in proportion and differences between employer contributions and proportionate share of contributions.